 - Metatarsal fractures in the top of the foot before the ball

 Treatment for broken bones depends on the type and severity of the fracture.
-A doctor may recommend using screws, plates, and rods to help the injury heal.
+An experienced car crash doctor may recommend using screws, plates, and rods to help the injury heal.
 Crutches and a cast may be required for several weeks, followed by physical therapy.

 Permanent nerve damage can result if fractures are not treated properly.